Purdue-ISL/Veritas/README.md

           |_<session_2.png>
           ...
     ```
 Let's say for each video session, we want to sample the INB traces for a duration of <num_sample_seconds>=300s and also get <num_random_samples>=3 (as defined in the inference configuration file).
 Further, the transition step size (the duration for which the INB remains constant) set during training is 5s.
 Then, each sample_full.csv has 300/5 = 60 lines and contains '3' comma separated values for the inferred INB for the given session in each line.
-Ex: [sample_full.csv](logs/transform/20230725122810:Controlled-GT-Cubic-BBA-LMH-logs/fit/20230725115631:Controlled-GT-Cubic-BBA-LMH-gaussian.asym-v10/sample/000.fake_trace_10013_http---edition.cnn.com_76823454_cbs_6/sample_full.csv).
+E.g.: [sample_full.csv](logs/transform/20230725122810:Controlled-GT-Cubic-BBA-LMH-logs/fit/20230725115631:Controlled-GT-Cubic-BBA-LMH-gaussian.asym-v10/sample/000.fake_trace_10013_http---edition.cnn.com_76823454_cbs_6/sample_full.csv).
   ```
   0,1,2
   4.5,4.5,4.5